pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 ## Pactober

-We've been squirrelling away organising an awesome lineup for [Pactober's](https://pact.io/pactober) main event on the 10th October and we are pleased to announce some of our awesome lineup.
+We've been squirrelling away behind the scenes organising [Pactober's](https://pact.io/pactober) main event on the 10th October and we are pleased to announce some of our awesome lineup.

 Your links for reference